Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMNumberInput.md

 ```

 ## DESCRIPTION
-Creates an Input.Number element that allows users to enter or select a numeric value.
+The `New-AMNumberInput` function creates an Input.Number element that allows users to enter or select a numeric value.
-Number inputs are useful when you need to collect quantities, ratings, scores, or any
+Number inputs are useful when you need to collect quantities, ratings, scores, or any other numeric data from users.
-other numeric data from users.
-The input can be configured with minimum and maximum
+The input can be configured with optional minimum and maximum values, a default value, and placeholder text.

-values.
+This element ensures that only numeric values are accepted, providing a structured way to collect numeric input.

 ## EXAMPLES